 Conservative Care for Hammer Toes

-What You Should Know About Surgical Hammer Toe Correction
+What You Should Know About Hammer Toe Surgery

 Hammer toes that you can’t flex might need surgical intervention.
-If you’re suffering from rigid hammer toes, our board-certified podiatric surgeons can perform surgery to realign the muscles and tendons in your toe.
+If you’re suffering from rigid hammer toes, our board-certified podiatric surgeons can perform surgery, known as hammer toe surgery, to realign the muscles and tendons in your toe.
 In some cases, we may also remove small fragments of bone from the affected toe or use pins to temporarily hold the toe straight.

 Proper post-operative care is as important as the surgery itself.
 We often recommend exercises that help strengthen the toe as it heals, such as picking up marbles with your toes or using them to crumple a towel.
 Also, wearing non-heeled shoes is imperative after hammer toe surgery.
 Make sure to opt for shoes that are large enough to allow for a half-inch of space in front of your toes.